misiektoja/spotify_profile_monitor/README.md

 If the selected config file already exists, setup asks before replacement or lets you choose another destination.
 An approved replacement creates a timestamped `.bak` copy and validates the new Python config before atomically installing it.
 A manually entered `sp_dc` value is validated before it is queued for saving.
 Setup can then run Doctor and optionally start monitoring.

+When you enable email or ntfy alerts, setup offers artwork attachments.
+If the optional Pillow package is missing it says so and can install the `notification-images` extra for you, then enables the matching setting only when the install succeeds.
+Declining keeps the alerts text-only.

 Polling intervals accept seconds or readable durations such as `90`, `2m`, `1.5h` or `1h 30m`.

 Generated Doctor, browser import and monitoring commands use the active Python interpreter.
 They also carry explicit `--config-file` and `--env-file` paths so virtual environments and custom destinations remain intact.